akuchibotla/marketplace/README.md

 - websockets/REST APIs

 ## Highlights:
-- First time using a lot of these technologies, definitely not the cleanest code but I had a lot of fun doing it
+- First time using a lot of these technologies!
 - Every order is placed into a stack (ascending stack for asks and descending stack for bids).
 These lists are always maintained in order, therefore we can use binary search/insert operations, which help performance a lot.
 MongoDB's document style data maintainence ensures we won't run into page fragmentation or expensive sorts like we would in SQL DBs.
 - Developers can easily plug in different DBs (SQL or not) as long as they implement the interface
 - Developers can plug & play different order matching algorithms